Learn to play acoustic blues turnarounds

 The trouble is that the seas of improvisation are infested with clichés; in particular, the last four turnaround bars that herald the return to the top of the form.

-So here we’re looking at four different turnarounds in a variety of acoustic styles to help you navigate those treacherous waters.
+So here we’re looking at four different turnarounds in a variety of acoustic guitar styles to help you navigate those treacherous waters.

 Tell me more about this turnaround.
 What does it contain?